Skip to main content

 3. Add operations cost (e.g. employee salaries) to the finished product stock cost in accounting.
 Decrease the salary cost in the income statement and increase the finished product stock by the relevant amount.

-a.
-In Katana, on the Done Manufacturing orders table where you have filtered out orders completed last month, find the Operations cost column.
+1. In Katana, on the Done manufacturing orders table, where you have filtered out orders completed last month, find the Operations cost column.

 4. Decrease the stock of finished products by the amount sold during the period and increase Cost of Sales account in the income statement.